jacoblapworth/akahu-sdk-swift/README.md

 #### Sherlock

 You can use [Sherlock](https://github.dev.xero.com/Xero/Sherlock) to pull in the latest version of XUI for a given semver range.
-A `sherlock.json` manifest is available at `https://edge.xero.com/style/xui/sherlock.json`.
+A Sherlock manifest is available at `https://edge.xero.com/style/xui/sherlock.json`.

 ### Bower